highcharts-for-python/highcharts-stock/docs/visualizations.rst

 --------------

-As the tables below make clear, the **Highcharts for Python** toolkit and the `Highcharts <https://www.highcharts.com/>`__ suite of JavaScript libraries are likely the single most comprehensive suite of data visualization tools available in the market.
+As the tables below make clear, the **Highcharts for Python Toolkit** and the `Highcharts <https://www.highcharts.com/>`__ suite of JavaScript libraries are likely the single most comprehensive suite of data visualization tools available in the market.
 With over 70 (seventy!) distinct data visualizations and 50 (fifty!)